awsdocs/amazon-sagemaker-developer-guide/doc_source/deploy-model.md

-# Deploy Models<a name="deploy-model"></a>
+# Deploy Models for Inference<a name="deploy-model"></a>

 After you build and train your models, you can deploy them to get predictions in one of two ways:
 + To set up a persistent endpoint to get predictions from your models, use Amazon SageMaker hosting services\.
-For an overview on deploying a single model or multiple models with Amazon SageMaker hosting services, see [Deploy a Model on Amazon SageMaker Hosting Services](how-it-works-hosting.md)\.
+For an overview on deploying a single model or multiple models with Amazon SageMaker hosting services, see [Deploy a Model on Amazon SageMaker Hosting Services](how-it-works-deployment.md#how-it-works-hosting)\.

   For an example of how to deploy a model to the Amazon SageMaker hosting service, see [Step 6\.1: Deploy the Model to Amazon SageMaker Hosting Services](ex1-deploy-model.md)\.